zjm4us/plotting_examples/README.md

 Exercise 1:
 - Complete cells at the bottom of the notebook and include your updated notebook in your repo.

-The most convenient way to work on the notebook on Rivanna to spin up a Jupyterlab session after making a local clone of your repository.
+The most convenient way to work on the notebook on Rivanna is to spin up a Jupyterlab session after making a local clone of your repository.
 Make sure to select the Phys56xx kernel.

 This repo also contains basic examples of using ROOT in your C++ or Python programs to generate plots.
 To build the C++ program, first make sure you are in the phys56xx environment, then type ```make```.
 This will create a program called cpp_example.
 Run the program with ```./cpp_program```.
 The equivalent Python example can be run using ```python python_example.py```.